ajinkyaspatil20/SwadShare/README.md

 * Form unit test is written to check forms validation
 * The website has been tested on various screen sizes

-## Deployment
-The application is deployed to [Heroku](https://awesome-recipes-ci.herokuapp.com/) The project used dotenv library to store secret data

 ### Assets source files
 Assets files are in assets folder